schooofs/digital-river-global-commerce-1/README.txt

 == OPTIMIZE WITH GREAT LOCAL EXPERIENCES ==

 Where most payment processors offer a suboptimal cross-border model, Digital River gives you the onshore advantage of local acquiring.
 Unlike cross-border models, we help you offer the right local payment methods, language and currency, and ensure that your customers don’t get hit with foreign transaction fees.
-We do all this by leveraging the 20 local acquirers and 9 selling entities weâ€™ve established around the world.
+We do all this by leveraging the 20 local acquirers and 9 selling entities we’ve established around the world.
 As a result, you see higher authorization rates, lower cart abandonment, and greater overall customer experiences.

 == GROW YOUR REVENUE ==